mthomps4/eas-testing/docs/building-your-first-app.md

 Taking a closer look, you'll notice Expo has created an AdHoc `Developer Certificate` for us, a `provisioning profile (bundle identifier)`, and you'll see the key that was generated for `push notifications`

-**The benifit of Expo:** If you sign into `developer.apple.com` navigate to `Certificats, Identifiers, & Profiles`.
+**The benifit of Expo:** If you sign into `developer.apple.com` navigate to `Certificates, Identifiers, & Profiles`.
 Navigating through you can see all these have been provisioned through apple and synced with Expo :tada:!

 ![apple creds](images/building-your-first-app/apple-certs.png)